Author

 It's crucial to understand that Azure cost optimization is not a narrow focus on reducing cloud costs.
 It's a comprehensive strategy that optimizes your resources so that every cent you invest in the cloud adds significant value to your business and contributes to improving your ROI.

 Implementing Azure cost optimization is a step towards empowering your business to manage costs effectively in the cloud, optimize your return on investment, and achieve greater efficiency in cloud operations.
-To ensure you're on the right track, it's essential to have an Azure cost optimization checklist that will guide you toward cost efficiency and financial clarity.

 Azure Cost Optimization Checklist